dxw/moj-ppud-api-mocks/README.md

 You can add sample data to the mocks by editing the files in `specs`.
 See https://meta.stoplight.io/docs/prism/docs/guides/01-mocking.md#response-examples for details on how to add example data.

+Make sure you add the examples in the correct response for the endpoint!

 ## Updating the specs

 If the released versions change, you can update the specs automatically by running `make update_specs`.
 NOTE that this will remove any existing example data, so be careful when you commit.